 Self-care is simply the act of taking time to focus on yourself.
 You allocate certain time during each day, or even just weekly, to put your stressors on the back burner, with the goal of improving your mental health.
-The past year has been complete chaos, and as such, an increase and focus on mental health has taken center stage.
-Over one in three adults in the United States has reported symptoms of anxiety or depressive disorder during the pandemic, which means practicing self-care in any capacity should become a priority.
+The past few years have been complete chaos, and as such, an increase and focus on mental health has taken center stage.
+Over one in three adults in the United States reported symptoms of anxiety or depressive disorder during the pandemic, which means practicing self-care in any capacity should become a priority.

 Because self-care has always been thought of (and marketed) as something practiced primarily by women, men are behind the curve and may not even know where to begin.
 But why should men even take the time to practice self-care?
 Well, just like women, we need to take care of our mental, emotional, and physical health.

 Self-care is an incredibly personal practice, and there’s no “one-size-fits-all” kind of formula here.
-But that’s the beauty of it: Self-care can mean anything you want it to mean as long as it will help you stay physically and mentally well, even in times of isolation.
-And if you need a little help coming up with ideas on how to add self-care into your daily life, you’re in luck because we’re here to help!
+But that’s the beauty of it: Self-care can mean anything you want it to mean as long as it will help you stay physically and mentally well.
+If you need a little help coming up with ideas on how to add self-care into your daily life, you’re in luck because we’re here to help!

 Self-care is best pursued one step at a time.
 Rather than try to overhaul your life overnight, pick one area where you can build a new habit.
 As you notice the benefits in this area of your life, you’ll find more motivation to shift toward self-care in other areas.
 Here are just a few ideas to get you started: